 Psychotherapy, career counseling, life coaching, and goal setting are tools that help residents look to the future with excitement, not fear.
 Sober living teaches residents how to be present and how to thrive in their new life.

-Learn more about Westwind Recovery®’s sober living housing by connecting with our team today at 855.340.8832 or by reaching out to us online.
+Learn more about Westwind Recovery®’s sober living housing by connecting with our team.

 Dr. Deena is the Chief Clinical Officer of Westwind Recovery®, an award-winning outpatient treatment center in Los Angeles where she oversees the clinical and administrative program and treatment methods.
 Dr. Deena is a doctor of psychology and licensed clinical social worker since 1993.
 LCSW #20628.
 Originally from the East Coast, Dr. Deena has worked running treatment centers, worked as a therapist in psychiatric hospitals as well as school settings and currently has a thriving private practice in the LA area.
 Dr. Deena has appeared regularly on the Dr. Phil Show as an expert since 2003.
 She has also been featured on many other TV shows, podcasts and has contributed to written publications as well as podcasts.